Are you currently breastfeeding? Keep yourself feeling well with these tips to prevent mastitis from a postnatal physio.

 It’s not always easy to rest up with a new baby but ensuring you are getting adequate rest and down-time is important.
 Along with maintaining hydration.

-If you do develop mastitis, come into myPhysioSA for her, where our experienced Women’s Health Physiotherapists can provide advice and guide you through treatment options.
+If you do develop mastitis, come into myPhysioSA for her to see a postnatal physio, where our experienced Women’s Health Physiotherapists can provide advice, postnatal exercise classes and guide you through treatment options.